 Change of Address

 The number of places to notify of a change of address seems never-ending.
-Start with utilities a couple of weeks before the move, setting both cancelations of existing utilities and set-up of new ones.
-Don’t get caught without hot water on the first night in your new place because the gas, electricity or water hasn’t been turned on yet.
+Start with utilities a few weeks before the move, setting both cancelations of existing utilities and set-up of new ones.
 Many utility companies have a waiting period for service appointments.
+Don’t get caught without hot water on the first night in your new place because the gas, electricity or water hasn’t been turned on yet (this has happened to clients who of ours who did not realize that the propane tank on their new purchase required the gas company to unlock it).

-Go the Post Office and get a moving kit.
-Or go through the process online.
-Doing this ahead of time not only gives you adequate time to notify the Post Office of your forwarding address, it provides coupons you can use during the move for things like cable, moving trucks, storage units and other services associated with moving.
+Go the U.S. Post Office and ask for a moving kit, or go through the process online.
+Doing this ahead of time not only gives you adequate time to notify the Post Office of your forwarding address, it provides coupons you can use during the move for things like cable, moving trucks, storage units, home improvement stores, and other services associated with moving.

 Are you getting ready to buy or sell in the Boston area?
 We can help!
 Send us a message or give us a call at (617) 657-9811!